 The modern home library generally reflects modern design with walls in neutral shades, and shelving ranging from white to polished wood.
 Carpet will create a more closed space design, with wooden floors creating a more open feel.
 Rooms with high ceilings provide drama as well as make a space feel larger.

 For increased comfort, relaxation and wow factor a fireplace is the perfect accompaniment to a library.
 An electric fireplace can be added without construction of a chimney, many of todays "logs" and "flames" are very realistic, and many models double up as an electric heater for chilly winter nights.
 Leather furniture is the perfect companion for reading a favorite book.
 Soft comfortable cushions and full-grain leather that "breathes" will accommodate long hours with an intriguing book.
 Lasting for decades, and improving with age, it will cradle you in comfort for the best reading of your life in your own private home library.

 Trust The Leather Sofa Company's master craftsmen for the hand construction of the finest furniture you will ever own, made entirely in the USA!

-Shop online or visit any of our furniture stores in Frisco City, Dallas, Grapevine or Allen, Texas.
+Shop online or visit any of our furniture stores in Frisco City, Dallas, Grapevine or Lewisville, Texas.
 We will be happy to provide you with the comfort and class of fine leather furniture that complements your dreams.